 How to resign

-Resign in writing
+Telling your employer in writing

-- you are resigning
+- you're resigning

-- how much notice you are giving
+- how much notice you're giving

 - what date you want to be your last day at work